 Joanne Walker, booking clerk, White Rock

-This is Joanne’s first elected term on the P.E.
-Joanne joined HEU in 1986.
-She’s currently local chair, chief shop steward and OH&S steward, and sits on her local’s labour-management committee.
+This is Joanne’s second elected term on the P.E.
+She joined HEU in 1986.
+She’s currently serving her local as vice-chair, a shop steward and chief shop steward, and sits on the labour-management committee.
 Joanne was previously local chair and an OH&S steward.
 Joanne has also provided P.E. support to the HEU young workers subcommittee, and is the trustee for the Fraser Valley Labour Council.

-Shelley is serving her third term as regional vice-president.
+Shelley is serving her fourth term as regional vice-president.
 Joining HEU in 1991, Shelley helped organize an HEU facility in Trail.
-She’s chair of her local and has served in many other positions over the past 23 years.
-Shelley has served on HEU’s resolutions and constitutional amendments committee and other union committees, including the occupational, support workers, and trades and maintenance subcommittees, and has been active in the union’s Care Can’t Wait campaign.
+She’s chair of her local and has served in many other positions over the years.
+Shelley has served on HEU’s resolutions and constitutional amendments committee and other union committees – including the occupational, support workers, and trades and maintenance subcommittees, and has been active in the union’s Care Can’t Wait campaign.

 Mike joined HEU in 2007.
-This is his second term on the P.E. as regional vice-president.
+This is his third term on the P.E. as regional vice-president.
 Mike is a local shop steward, OH&S committee member and senior trustee.
 He has also served as vice-chair and local grievance committee member.
-Mike was on the FBA bargaining committee in 2012 and 2014, and has participated in several HEU committees including the OH&S subcommittee.
+Mike was on the FBA bargaining committee in 2012 and 2014, and has participated in several HEU committees, including the OH&S subcommittee.

-Lisa Crema, life skills support worker, Prince George
+Lisa Crema, mental health worker/life skills support worker, Prince George

-This is Lisa’s first elected term on the P.E.
+This is Lisa’s second elected term on the P.E.
 She joined HEU in 2003.
-Lisa is currently local treasurer and has served as trustee, shop steward and OH&S representative.
-She’s been a previous P.E. alternate, and has served on the union’s environment and occupational subcommittees.
+Lisa is currently her local treasurer, and is a very active shop steward and local OH&S representative.
+Previously a local trustee, she has also served on the union’s environment and occupational subcommittees.
 Lisa is an elected delegate to the North Central Labour Council in Prince George.

 Louella Vincent, community support worker, WHR Lower Mainland

-A member since 1992, Louella is serving her sixth term on the P.E.
-She has represented HEU on the BCFL’s human rights committee, women’s committee and LGBT working group, as well as CUPE National’s literacy and child care committees.
+A member since 1992, Louella is serving her seventh term on the P.E.
+She’s represented HEU on the BC Fed’s human rights and women’s committees and LGBTQ+ working group, and on CUPE National’s literacy and child care committees.
 She has served on HEU’s environment, global justice, and political action subcommittees, and was a founding member of the Living Wage Campaign.
 Louella is the liaison to HEU’s equity standing committees, is an active member of Amnesty International, and champions causes like the Red Dress Campaign and raising awareness on missing and murdered Indigenous women.
 She has served on the Community Social Services bargaining committee.
 Locally, she’s been a chair, OH&S rep, trustee and chief shop steward.